ripi3nt/what-i-learned-app/README.md

 ## Contribute

-This project is in early stages of development so any help would be appriciated
+This project is in early stages of development so any help would be appreciated

 ## Feedback